-Most of the gamers who are currently thinking of upgrading their existing system to get a high-end one with the best processor in the market and where the budget is not a limitation but are currently confused or are not considering the AMD processors in their choice as CPU, might wanna read this topic to clear their mind out of confusion or any myths that revolve around the computer market.
+For gamers who are currently thinking of upgrading their existing system to get a high-end one with the best processor in the market, i9 10900K and 5900X are some of the best choices to go with.
 Intel undoubtedly had the crown being the best performer with its crown jewel the Intel Core i9 10900K, until the day when AMD released the Ryzen 9 5900X.

-Now you might be wondering that why should you even look for an AMD processor when the previous generation Ryzen series were easily beaten by its Intel counterparts.
-But before diving straight away to the key differences, let us take a close look at the specification of both the processors.
+Now you might be wondering why should you even look for an AMD processor when the previous generation Ryzen series were easily beaten by its Intel counterparts.
+But before diving straight away into the key differences, let us take a close look at the specification of both the processors.

 Specifications at a glance

 |Specs||Core i9 10900K||Ryzen 9 5900X|

 |Architecture||Comet Lake||Zen 3|